 There are many factors that differentiate a good business from one that is bound to spiral down.
 One of this is the business’ intent to know and to understand their customers.
-This is true across industries, even for e-commerce businesses.
+This is true across industries, even for certain e-commerce data collection methods.

 According to Kenneth Sytian of Sytian Productions, a web design company in the Philippines, understanding who your customers are not only superficially such as age and gender, but deeper into their behavior, interests, and preferences, is key to be a successful business that can grow alongside their growing customer base.

 It should actually be easy for e-commerce businesses to gather data as they have technology on their side.
 Some just fail to put these data to good use.
 But for you to ensure a brighter future for your own e-commerce business, you should learn to diligently collect, analyze, and make decisions out of data about your customers.

 There is much information that can be gathered even from just one customer.
 But not all can be put to good use.
 Among those that you should collect, however, are the following:

 For the first four items, these are usually gathered by having your customers sign up, or even when checking out as a guest.
 Meanwhile, the payment information can be collected and stored from within the checkout process.
 Finally, for the rest, you will need the help of dedicated analytics tools.

 It is also important that you store these data securely, most importantly the payment information.
 You should impose strict security protocols so as not to put your customers in danger.

 Consequences of not collecting the right data